-This chicken larb salad is like Pop Rocks Candy – layers of textures and amazing punchy flavours unravel in your mouth with each bite.
-Originating in Laos and evolving through neighbouring cuisines, this salad is made with different types of minced meat, fish sauce, lots of fresh lime juice, chili and raw vegetables.
-Herbs like coriander, Thai basil, and mint can be used to toss through the salad.
+This chicken larb salad is like Pop Rocks Candy with layers of textures and amazing punchy flavours that unravel in your mouth with each bite.
+Originating in Laos and evolving through neighbouring cuisines, this salad is made with different types of minced meat, fish sauce, lots of fresh lime juice, chilli and raw vegetables.
+Herbs like coriander, Thai basil, and mint can be tossed through the salad.

-If you can’t find coconut aminos, use some palm sugar for that little sweetness that you need in the authentic larb.
+If you can’t find coconut aminos, use some palm sugar or honey for that little extra sweetness that you need in the authentic larb.
 Palm sugar is made from the sap of the palm tree which is collected and boiled down to thicken.
 It comes as a hard block of brown looking sugar which can be grated or sliced.
 Like raw honey, I think of palm sugar as a natural sweetener and I use a little bit for baking or in Asian dishes.
 If you’re concerned about having any sugar at all, remember that we’re only using 1-2 tablespoons for the WHOLE salad so you’re looking at a small quantity per serving, like 3-4 grams.

-For the chicken:
+For the chicken

-- 2 garlic cloves, finely chopped
+- 2 garlic cloves, finely diced

-- 2 1/2 tbsp fish sauce
+- 2 1/2 tablespoons fish sauce

-- 1 tbsp coconut aminos
+- 1 tablespoon coconut aminos

-- 1/2 lime rind grated
+- Juice of 1/2 lime

 - A pinch of sea salt

 - Coconut oil for frying (about 3 tablespoons)